VirtoCommerce/vc-docs/platform/user-guide/docs/catalog/import-products-to-catalog.md

 !!! note
     Importing products to catalogs requires the preinstalled [Catalog CSV Import module](https://github.com/VirtoCommerce/vc-module-catalog-csv-import).

-Follow this step-by-step guide to learn how to import new products into the Virto Commerce Platform catalog (backend) and display them on the Virto Commerce Storefront (frontend):
+Follow this step-by-step guide to learn how to import new products into the Virto Commerce Platform catalog (backend) and display them on the Virto Commerce Frontend Application:

 1. [Create a new price list](../pricing/creating-new-price-list.md). **New-price-list** in our example.